Sean-Hickey1/robotics/README.md

 * Workspace directory - defined by the ROS-Ecosystem to host nodes with sources and binaries.
 A single project can host multiply workspaces. (`~/projects/mobile_robotics/ws00`, `~/projects/mobile_robotics/ws01`, `~/projects/mobile_robotics/ws02`)

 ### Projects directory:
 Create a projects directory somewhere in your home directory on the docker host, e.g. in `~/projects`.
-I will be used to host your projects.
+It will be used to host your projects.

 #### .bashrc
 Prepare your _.bashrc_ so that your work space get sourced if you open a terminal in work space with an _env.sh_ file.
 All other ROS project sourcing commands in your _.bashrc_ should be removed!